If I had to name my favorite country in the world, that would be Pakistan.

 We will spend the day exploring Gulmit and its surroundings, focusing on the local culture, including visiting a women-run carpet workshop and having lunch in a local house.

-In the afternoon, we will trek to Ondra Polygah for the best views of the valley.
+Then, we will hike to Borith Lake and after lunch, we will trek to Ondra Polygah for the best views of the valley.

 Overnight in Gulmit.